OpenTranslationBible/open-bible/en-GB/58.Hebrews/md/hebrews-13.md

 ## Hebrews 13:25

-Grace be with you all.
+May grace be with each of you.